 Neil has gained clinical experience in a range of areas in general practice physiotherapy service, stroke rehabilitation and the Police Rehabilitation Centre, with sports injuries a particular area of interest.

-His interest in research and strength and conditioning led Neil to complete a Masters Degree in Strength and Conditioning at Leeds Beckett University.
+His interest in research and S&C led Neil to complete a Masters Degree in Strength and Conditioning at Leeds Beckett University and he takes the lead on the CSPC S&C service, which you can read more about here.

 Neil enjoys weight lifting and previously played rugby.
 He also volunteers to help coach his son’s apostrophe football team.